LDSSA/heroku-model-deploy/README.md

+## IMPORTANT NOTE

+This repo is still in development!
+You may look for now but until I give the signal, it could change at any moment!

 # Scikit model behind flask app on heroku

 This is a very simplistic yet effective way to deploy a scikit binary